fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/src/anaconda-postgres/README.md

 ### Using Conda

 This dev container and its associated anaconda image includes [the `conda` package manager](https://aka.ms/vscode-remote/conda/about).
 Additional packages installed using Conda will be downloaded from Anaconda or another repository if you configure one.
-To reconfigure Conda in this container to access an alternative repository, please see information on [configuring Conda channels here](https://aka.ms/vscode-remote/conda/channel-setup)
+To reconfigure Conda in this container to access an alternative repository, please see information on [configuring Conda channels here](https://aka.ms/vscode-remote/conda/channel-setup).

+Access to the Anaconda repository is covered by the [Anaconda Terms of Service](https://aka.ms/vscode-remote/conda/terms), which may require some organizations to obtain a commercial license from Anaconda. **However**, when this dev container or its associated image is used with GitHub Codespaces or GitHub Actions, **all users are pe